hankpillow/from-photoshop-to-flash/README.md

 Then it's time to move to your flash file and run the <code>FlashImportAndPlace</code> in the Command/ menu and follow the dialog box.

-To know better hot it works and how to install it, see bellow:
+To know better how it works and how to install it, see bellow:

 * * *